 - Familiarity and ability to promote appropriate usability testing and user research endeavors

 - Programs knowledge: Familiarity with Design and Prototyping softwares, such as Sketch, Adobe XD, Omnigraffle or equivalent

 From the above information you can gather what are the Skills that are required by multiple (ideally more than two) reputable companies.
-It is important to note that some of the requirements listed above are Attributes (“work independently”) instead of Skills and they cannot be acquired quickly.
+It is important to note that some of the requirements listed above are Attributes (“work independently”) instead of Skills and they cannot be acquired quickly through a class.
 Some are experiences such as “Have shipped product” which are not real Skills but past endeavors/Quests that have been accomplished.

 Once you’ve identified at least two job postings, group the Skills together to make them more actionable.
 I grouped the Skills for a UX designer below:

 - Prototyping (low fidelity and high fidelity), Wireframes, Mockups